 Automatic Guided Vehicle Systems (AGVS) members are the Industry’s leading suppliers of automatic guided vehicle systems.
 They supply systems worldwide and in virtually every major manufacturing and distribution sector.

 An AGVS consists of one or more computer controlled wheel based load carriers (normally battery powered) that runs on the plant floor (or if outdoors on a paved area) without the need for an onboard operator or driver.
 AGVs have defined paths or areas within which or over which they can navigate.
 Navigation is achieved by any one of several means, including following a path defined by buried inductive wires, surface mounted magnetic or optical strips; or alternatively by way of inertial or laser guidance.

 AGVS provide automated material movement for a variety of industries including the: automotive, chemicals/plastics, hospital, newspaper, commercial print, paper, food & beverage, pharmaceutical, warehouse and distribution center, and manufacturing industries.
 AGVS can reduce labor and material costs while improving safety and reducing product and equipment damage.

-Mission: To promote the market growth and effective use of automatic guided vehicle systems (AGVS) in manufacturing, warehousing, distribution and other key markets.
+Mission: To promote the market awareness, growth, and effective use of driverless industrial vehicle systems (e.g. AGVS, AMRs, and AGCs)